 Using the Apple Wireless Keyboard

-Your wireless keyboard comes with two AA batteries installed and is paired with your iMac.
-Pairing means your keyboard and iMac are connected wirelessly and can communicate with each other
+Your wireless keyboard, which comes with two AA batteries installed, is already paired with your iMac.
+Pairing means your keyboard and iMac are connected wirelessly and can communicate with each other.

 About the Indicator Light